descope-sample-apps/svelte-sample-app/README.md

 ## ⚠️ Issue Reporting

-Descope Explorer allows you to test, demo, and interact with your authentication flow.
 For any issues or suggestions, feel free to open an issue in the GitHub repository.

 ## 📜 License